 Habitat and behavior of adult jellyfish

 Jellyfish live in both fresh- and saltwater.
-Most of them, but not all, are group animals.
+Most of them, but not all, are group animals, even in their youth.
 They don’t have a brain, which means they’re dependent on the currents and the winds and they catch their prey mostly by accident with their tentacles.
 Because jellyfish tend to just float around, occasionally contracting their bells to propel themselves forwards, it’s easy to imagine them being able to fly,

 If you decided to use a jellyfish in your design, remember that, naturally, the mouth (and ‘anus’) is between the tentacles and uses the same route to enter and exit.

-Jellyfish eat other jellyfish, which makes them cannibals, and they’re true carnivores, devouring their prey by simply dissolving them in their stomachs after paralyzing them with their nettle cells.
+Jellyfish eat other jellyfish, which makes them cannibals, and they’re true carnivores, devouring their prey by simply dissolving them in their stomachs after catching them or paralyzing them with their nettle cells.

 Jellyfish may not be a very popular animal for anything else but its physical traits, but its representing many symbolic meanings.
 They’re fragile, brainless creatures with many beautiful variations within their species and what they symbolize is just as remarkable.